 CNC machining is widely used to create custom metal parts.
 Manufacturers apply anodizing in the surface finishing of machined parts.

 Aluminum is highly suited for CNC machining and anodizing.
 You can cut aluminum effortlessly, and anodizing custom metal parts is also easy.
-In a nutshell, both processes are highly suitable for aluminum.
+In a nutshell, both processes are highly suitable for aluminum framing accessories.

 Apple uses anodized aluminum in its Macbook and other handheld devices.
 And you can see the excellence of finishing and smooth, sleek design of their devices.
 Apple is conservative with colors, so you can not see the power of color created by anodizing.